request an appointment online.

 Get details about our clinical trials that are currently enrolling patients.

-Twenty-five percent to 40% of retinoblastoma cases are hereditary.
-In these cases, the patient has a mutation in a tumor suppressor gene known as RB1.
-This mutation is found in the DNA in every cell of the patient’s body.
+In the hereditary form of the disease, the mutation is found in the DNA in every cell of the patient’s body.
 It is usually inherited from a parent, but it also can be a new mutation that starts with the patient.
-In both cases, this form of the disease can be passed down to the next generation.
-This type of retinoblastoma usually develops before age one.
+In both cases, this type of retinoblastoma can be passed down to the next generation.
+It usually develops before age one.

-Sporadic retinoblastoma makes up the other 60% to 75% of cases.
-It is not inherited or passed down.
+The other 60% to 75% of cases are sporadic retinoblastoma.
+In these patients, the RB1 mutation is found only in the cancer cells.
+This form of the disease is not inherited or passed down.
 Instead, a single cell mutates seemingly at random.
 It then begins dividing and eventually grows into a malignant tumor.
-This form of the disease usually occurs in children over age 1.
+This type of retinoblastoma is more likely to occur in children over age one.

-Types of Retinoblastoma
+Types of retinoblastoma

 Bilateral retinoblastoma affects both eyes.
 It is almost always hereditary.
 Patients with bilateral retinoblastoma are typically diagnosed at a younger age (less than one year old) than those with unilateral disease.